STRIKE FLASHES ON HIP SCENE

 fuck don't you get off your asses and do it?
 Where the fuck does the

-artist come to say 'you the businessman must support us' when I
+artist come to say 'you the businessman must support us

 personally think the light shows are not producing an income for me?

 The only way you can do this is to kill me and step over me."